 We need strong and effective action on tax transparency and economic crime – as Labour has promised – not a government which seems resistant to change at every turn.

 Anneliese Dodds MP is shadow financial secretary to the treasury.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.